In this article

 You'll see the display column in a few places in your Coda doc.
 If you link to a row in the canvas of your doc, you'll see the display column as the text.

-And, if you are pulling data into a column using the lookup format, you'll see the display column as the value:
+And, if you are pulling data into a column using the relation column format, you'll see the display column as the value:

 How do I change the display column?